310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% endbubble %}

 {% bubble Tetora frown %}
 We can’t keep on relying on our seniors.
-We can't keep on pushing all of the blame and responsibilities onto 'em—
+We can't keep on pushing all'a the blame and responsibilities onto 'em—

 And then snatch only the good parts from 'em.